shreyas-bk/OptimalCluster/README.md

 # OptimalCluster

+Note - Looking for contributors to imporve this package, message me on LinkedIn if interested : [LinkedIn](https://www.linkedin.com/in/shreyas-kera-027727178/)

 OptimalCluster is the Python implementation of various algorithms to find the optimal number of clusters.
 The algorithms include elbow, elbow-k_factor, silhouette, gap statistics, gap statistics with standard error, and gap statistics without log.
 Various types of visualizations are also supported.

 For references about the different algorithms visit the following sites: